KGharib/Detecting-Sarcasam-on-Reddit/README.md

 <br><br>

 ### Pre-Processing Steps
-- Explanatory Data Analysis of each column and checking the distribution
+- Explanatory Data Analysis of each column
-- finding which columns contribute to the label most
+- Finding which columns contribute to the label most
 - Inspecting the different subreddits
 - Checking distrubtion of labels
 - Feature extraction using tfidf which converts a collection of documents to a matrix of TF-IDF features
 <br><br>
 ### Statistical Anaylsis
 - ensured that the labels were equally distributed
+- inspected the distribution of Subreddits

 <br><br>
 ### Questions: